Pierre Jean Villa, Saint Joseph

 |Côte-Rôtie "Carmina"||Syrah||Pierre Jean has two parcels in Côte-Rôtie for this wine: an old vine parcel (1959 and 1964 plantings) measuring 0.5 hectare, or an acre and a quarter; plus 2 hectares, or five acres, of younger vines in the northern half of the AC.
 All of this is Syrah except for two lonely vines of Viognier that somehow got planted by accident, and these grapes are tossed into the vat.

 Carmina is the proprietary name of a cuvée that is made primarily with old vine grapes and fermented with 30% (up to as much as 50% in good years) of whole clusters.
 The élevage is done in a mix of small and large barrels, and bottled if possible without fining or filtration.
-This wine has a great deal of breed.
+The soil here is very fine mica schist, and the wine has a great deal of breed with a redder flavor profile than Préface, which definitely leans toward a darker profile.
 Average annual production is 3,600 to 4,800 bottles.

 |Côte-Rôtie "Fongeant"||Syrah||Fongeant is a lieu-dit at the top of the Côte Brune hillside.
 Villa has a parcel of just over an acre planted in 1954, and since 2013 he has plowed this parcel with a horse.
 Depending on the year, the wine is made with between two-thirds and 100% whole cluster after a strict triage and is not fined or filtered.
 Elevage takes place primarily in older demi-muids, with a few 228-liter barrels in reserve.
 Production averages 2,400 bottles.